storageos/storageos.github.io/_docs/install/docker/index.md

 ## Prerequisites

-It is recommended to use an stable version of [docker](https://docs.docker.com/release-notes/docker-ce/).
+It is recommended to use a stable version of [docker](https://docs.docker.com/release-notes/docker-ce/).

 Get a [cluster discovery token]({%link _docs/install/prerequisites/clusterdiscovery.md %})
 ```bash